enam/cartodb-tutorial/README.md

 ![](./img/tiles.gif)

-Map tiles are small 256 x 256 pixel images that are "tiled" together in a grid like and pyramid fashion.
+Map tiles are small 256 x 256 pixel images that are aligned in a grid like, pyramid fashion.
 They are broken up this way to make zooming and panning appear seamless and fluid by the web-map user.
 Only the images inside and just outside the map area the user is looking at are being rendered.
 The server is told to render neighboring tiles and to _cache_ them so that when you pan to a new area the interaction appears seamless.

-For web mapping map tiles form our _basemap_ that we can overlay _custom data_ on top of.
+For the purposes of this tutorial map tiles form our _basemap_ that we can overlay _custom data_ on top of.
 Even more though, we can _analyze_ our geospatial data with CartoDB.
-This is where the fun comes in :)
+Both of these abilities are where the fun comes in :)

 ### Analyzing Geospatial data with PostGIS